urbanairship/airship-flutter/README.md

 # Airship Plugin

-Airship Flutter plugin allows using Airship's native iOS and Android APIs with Flutter apps written in Dart.
+The Airship Flutter plugin allows using Airship's native iOS and Android APIs with Flutter apps written in Dart.

 ## Usage